Lake Vyrnwy: Construction

-Between 1881 and 1892 the aqueducts carrying water to Liverpool were constructed.
+The aqueducts carrying water to Liverpool were constructed between 1881 and 1892.

 Construction of the dam flooded the village of Llanwddyn.
 The residents of the village were not consulted about the proposal for a dam and opposed the plan.
 Their relocation involved the demolition of a church, two chapels, three inns, ten farmhouses, and 37 houses.
 A new settlement to house them was built lower down the valley by Liverpool Corporation.

 Description

 The Vyrnwy dam is 44 m high from the bottom of the valley, and 39 m thick at the base; it is 358 m long and has a road bridge running along the top.
 It is decorated with 31 arches each spanning 7.3 m and two small towers each with four corner turrets rising 14 ft above the road surface.
 The dam was the first to be constructed with drainage tunnels designed to prevent a build up of pressure beneath the base.
 It is listed as a Grade I historic building by Cadw.